 Recent suicide statistics have given military management pause especially in the months in which suicides have outnumbered warfare deaths.
 Incidentally, it is difficult to find exact numbers for suicides and hostility-related deaths by month.
 Time magazine has covered this story extensively.
 Increased suicides are both a comment on how horrible warfare is and the unfortunate way in which the military has handled personnel mental health needs.
 It’s not like the clinical expertise and strategies required to treat and prevent post-traumatic stress disorder (PTSD) aren’t available.
 Ironically, most of the research that supported the formalization PTSD as a psychiatric diagnosis comes from research by the military on combat fatigue.

 But the issue isn’t all black and white.
 Military officers are not all narrow-minded conservatives.
-There are military officers who are both strategic and progressive in their thinking and work approach.
+Military officers are both strategic and progressive in their thinking and work approach.
 I was struck by this when reading one of many quotes in a fascinating Gentlemen’s Quarterly article: “Tell: An Intimate History of Gay Men in the Military.”
 (Read more at: GQ, Sept 2011).
 The article notes stories from dozens of gay service men who served during war times from WW II to today.
 These stories are mixed.
 Yes, there are terrible stories of physical abuse, blackmail and intimidation (some are nauseating for sure) but there are hopeful stories in which those in charge refused to make being gay an issue even when disclosed.
 Some of this depended on the branch.
-It seems that the most progressive branch, according to first-hand accounts is the Navy.
+It seems that the most progressive branch, according to first-hand accounts was the Navy.
 Generally, the Marine Corps was the worst from a hazing and harassment working-conditions standpoint.
 But one gay Marine says that the Marine Corps was the best place to hide as long as you were tough and “straight-looking.”
 Some gay service men were very clever in how they maintained a neutral sexuality stance.
 Some pretended to be straight.

 Here is one of the stories I found optimistic: